gabriellaetafo/Demo-GDP-Analysis-in-Nigeria/README.md

 ## Data Source
 <a href = "https://nigerianstat.gov.ng/elibrary/read/1241549"> National Bureau of Statistics <a/>
 ## Data Model
-The data was firs normalized in Excel before being transformed in Power Query.
+The data was first normalized in Excel before being transformed in Power Query.
 The raw data was split into nominal and real GDP and the indirect tax was seperated.
 A date table was created.
 A measure table consisting of various measures used in the analysis was also created.

 ## Dashboard Insights
 ### Overview